e1r1kk/e1r1kk.github.io/_posts/2025-05-11-metaCTF-April-CTF-writeups.md

     response.set_cookie("jwt", value: new_token, path: "/")
 ```

-We can abuse this JWT update process through the use of Burpe Suites Repeater.
+I noticed that the code never verified the balance before being updated, thus I could abuse this JWT update process through the use of Burpe Suites Repeater through the following steps:

-1. Capture the traffic of buying a product (in this case, the second one as to optimize profits).
+1. I Captured the traffic of buying a product (in this case, the second one as to optimize profits).

 ![Initial Buy Captured](\assets\images\April2025MetaCTF\InitialBuyCaptured.png)

-2. **Before forwarding the captured traffic within the proxy,** send it to the Repeater and send that request as many times as you can until you have "Insufficient funds."
+2. **Before forwarding the captured traffic within the proxy,** I sent it to the Repeater and processed that request as many times as I could until I had "Insufficient funds."

 ![Repeater Abuse](\assets\images\April2025MetaCTF\RepeaterAbuseResponse.png)

-3. Now forward the captured traffic from the proxy and turn off the intercept.
+3. I then processed the captured traffic from the proxy itself and turned off the intercept.

-Upon loading the profile page, we'd normally expect to see our balance at $0 based on our response within the Burpe Repeater.
-But since we froze the traffic with our original JWT that had a balance of $100 dollars, sending it only after we had bought as many products as we could through the Repeater, we confuse the app into setting the new JWT as the exact same JWT, resulting in no lost of funds!
+Since I froze the traffic with my original JWT that had a balance of $100 dollars, sending it only after I had bought as many products as I could through the Repeater, I confused the app into setting the new JWT as the one with $100 dollars, resulting in no lost of funds!

 ![Free Products Who Dis](\assets\images\April2025MetaCTF\FreeProductsWhoDis.png)

-4. Sell all of your "purchased" products, then repeating Step 1-3 until you have enough money to purchase the flag!
+4. After selling all of my "purchased" products, I repeated Step 1-3 until I had enough money to purchase the flag!

-Eventually, your profile will look like this:
+Eventually, my profile looked like this:

 ![Holy Money](\assets\images\April2025MetaCTF\HolyMoney.png)

-Now that we have enough money, we can buy our flag and see it at the bottom of our quotes:
+Now that I had enough money, I could buy the flag and see it at the bottom of my quotes:

 ![MetaShop Flag](\assets\images\April2025MetaCTF\MetaShopFlag.png)